 Debilitating symptoms include a loss of spinal cord function over several hours to several weeks.
 TM often begins as a sudden onset of lower back pain, muscle weakness, or abnormal sensations in the toes and feet.

 TM can rapidly progress to more severe symptoms, including paralysis, urinary retention, and loss of bowel control.
 Although some patients recover with little to no residual problems, others suffer permanent impairments that affect their ability to perform ordinary tasks of daily living.

-There are four ‘classic’ symptoms of TM, which can show up in as little as a few hours or days, or gradually over the course of a few weeks:
+There are four (4) ‘classic’ symptoms of TM, which can show up in as little as a few hours or days, or gradually over the course of a few weeks:

+The bodily distribution of these symptoms can be either symmetric or asymmetric, affecting one (1) or both legs and arms.
 60% of TM cases have unknown causes despite the presence of inflammatory evidence.
 However, the remaining 40% of cases are caused by three things: autoimmune disorders, infections and vaccines.

-In younger people, transverse myelitis may be the first indication of multiple sclerosis.
-MS destroys [the myelin in] the brain and spinal cord, causing weakness and stiffness, tingling in the body, numbness, blurred vision and difficulty with thinking.
+In younger people, Transverse Myelitis may be the first indication of multiple sclerosis.
+MS destroys the myelin in the brain and spinal cord, causing weakness and stiffness, tingling in the body, numbness, blurred vision and difficulty with thinking.

 If you or a loved one received a flu shot, tetanus shot, or another vaccine and were diagnosed with Transverse Myelitis, you may qualify for compensation from a government fund called the National Vaccine Injury Compensation Program.
 For more information, please contact us for a free consultation at (800) 229-7704.
 Our representation comes at no cost to you.